 Additional appointments in the near future are anticipated as the number of enlistments swells.
-Captain Bates stated to the Cocaptain Bates stated to the Co-operator, "I have been compelled to overlook much excellent material in selecting officers be-cause of lack of squads over which to place them.
-I hope that these men will attract more recruits, as our maximum has been raised to 100.
+Captain Bates stated to the Cooperator, "I have been compelled to overlook much excellent material in selecting officers because of lack of squads over which to place them.
+I hope that these men will attract more recruits, as our maximum has been excepted. our maximum has been raised to

-"I wish to emphasize with re-gard to enlistments that this is purely a home defense unit for local protection only.
-There should be no hesitation to join on the part of those men who are not now actively engaged in civilian de-fense activities.
+"I wish to emphasize with regard to enlistments that this is purely a home defense unit for local protection only.
+There should be no hesitation to join on the part of those men who are not now actively engaged in civilian defense activities.